 What is Goya Champuru?

 Goya (ゴーヤ) is an Okinawan dialect of Nigauri (にがうり).
-It’s bitter melon or bitter gourd in English.
+In English, it’s bitter melon or bitter gourd.
 As you can probably guess, bitter melon is famous for its bitterness, but it is remarkably nutritious.

-Chanpurū (チャンプルー) refers to Okinawan stir fry dishes, meaning “something mixed” in Okinawan.
-Stir fry dishes are a big part of Okinawan cuisine.
+Chanpurū (チャンプルー) refers to Okinawan stir-fry dishes, meaning “something mixed” in Okinawan.
+Stir-fry dishes are a big part of Okinawan cuisine.
 There are different types of champuru.
 Usually, it contains tofu with some kind of vegetables, meat, or fish.
-Some of the common ingredients include spam, pork, egg, bean sprouts, and bitter melon.
-Spam is not typically used in mainland Japan but Okinawan cuisine uses spam due to the influence of the US Navy.
+Common ingredients include spam, pork, egg, bean sprouts, and bitter melon.
+Spam is not typically used in mainland Japan, but Okinawan cuisine uses spam due to the influence of the US Navy.

 Growing up in Yokohama (Tokyo area) between the ’70s and ’90s, Okinawan restaurants were rare to find and I had never had a chance to try Okinawan dishes.

 Through the NHK TV drama “Churasan” (ちゅらさん) broadcasted in 2001, many people became interested in Okinawan culture and visited Okinawa on vacation.
-The popularity of Okinawan food spread all over mainland Japan, and we started to see more Okinawan restaurants popping up everywhere.
+The popularity of Okinawan food spread all over mainland Japan, and we started seeing more Okinawan restaurants everywhere.
 Even Japanese housewives started to cook Okinawan dishes at home.

 5 Health Benefits of Bitter Melon

-Bitter melon juice has powerful antioxidants with Vitamin C and A, which prevents premature skin aging, diminishes wrinkles, reduce acne, and helps in treating eczema.
+- Treats skin conditions.
+Bitter melon juice has powerful antioxidants with Vitamin C and A, which prevent premature skin aging, diminish wrinkles, reduce acne, and help in treating eczema.
 The amount of vitamin C in bitter melon is four times more than in lemon and five times more than in tomatoes.
-Usually, vitamins get lost by being cooked, but not for bitter melon, which is why it’s perfect to cook Goya Champuru!
+Usually, vitamins get lost by being cooked, but not for bitter melon, which is why it’s perfect to cook Goya Champuru

-Studies have shown the juice from bitter melon significantly reduces the risk of heart attack and stroke, and keeps your heart healthy.
+- Lowers bad cholesterol levels.
+Studies have shown that the juice from bitter melon significantly reduces the risk of heart attack and stroke and keeps the heart healthy.

-Studies have also shown that eating bitter melon on a regular basis reduces the blood sugar level for patients suffering from type-1 and type-2 diabetes significantly.
+- Helps maintain blood sugar levels.
+Studies have also shown that eating bitter melon on a regular basis significantly reduces the blood sugar level for patients suffering from type-1 and type-2 diabetes.

-In those bitter flavors, there are components that reduce blood sugar levels and cholesterol.
-Studies have also shown positive correlations between eating bitter melon and the prevention or reduction of tumor growth for cervical, prostate, and breast cancer patients.
+- Prevents cancer.
+Those bitter flavors contain components that reduce blood sugar levels and cholesterol.
+Studies have also shown positive correlations between eating bitter melon and preventing or reducing tumor growth in cervical, prostate, and breast cancer patients.

 How to Choose the Bitter Melon

-Bitter melon’s season in Japan is from July to September.
-You can also find bitter melon available at farmers’ markets or Asian grocery stores in the US these days.
+Bitter melon season in Japan is from July to September.
+These days, bitter melon is also available at farmers’ markets or Asian grocery stores in the US.
 For the best taste, choose bitter melon in a relatively smaller size with lots of bumps.
-The surface should have a fresh shiny green and you want to pick one that feels firm to the touch.
+The surface should be fresh and shiny green, and you want to pick one that feels firm to the touch.

 How to Store the Bitter Melon